raml-org/raml-spec/versions/raml-10/raml-10.md

 #### Merging Rules

-The algorithm of how exactly an overlay/extension structure is applied to the master is described in this section.
+This section describes how an overlay/extension structure is applied to the master.

 ##### Terminology